AAWhispir/bambooContacts/README.md

 5. Delay - The Add delay variable spaces API calls and Update delay is set for 20% of that

 To run this script supply through command line or modify the script with your:
-1. Bammboo API authorisation key.
+1. Bamboo API authorisation key.
 This can be obtained from a valid Bamboo account
 2. Whispir credentials (API Key and Authorisation credentials)
 3. Whispir Workspace ID
 4. A valid download of the Bamboo ED in .json format